JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-3.md

 `-publish`: [Publish](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose) will bind a local port to a port in the container.

-`127.0.0.1`: `127.0.0.1` keeps us only exposing localhost, so our container won't be available outside of our machine.
+`127.0.0.1`: Keeps us only exposing localhost, so our container won't be available outside of our machine.

-`:8080`: `8080` is the local port on our host machine that we are binding to `:10000`: `10000` is the port inside the container that we want `8080` to impersonate.
+`:8080`: is the local port on our host machine that we are binding to `:10000`: is the port inside the container that we want `8080` to impersonate.

-`/tcp`:  `tcp` is the protocol we want to use.
+`/tcp`: is the protocol we want to use.
 You could also use `udp` or `sctp` if needed.
 You can learn more about that in the [User Guide](https://docs.docker.com/network/links/#connect-using-network-port-mapping)

 If you haven't hit enter yet.
 Go ahead and hit it now and kick off that Docker run command.